 Please ensure that you hydrate with enough liquid – preferably water.
 A person should drink ca. 2 liters of liquids daily – but Freakstock requires more than your usual daily amount.
 In addition, please use appropriate sun protection – bandanas, sun screen, etc. During the last years, we had frequently people transferred to hospital, who collapsed due to dehydration, which can easily be avoided.
 For these cases also apply the emergency contact phone numbers.

 Please keep the festival grounds, toilets and showers clean by throwing your trash into the trash cans, which are provided in abundance.
 Empty gas cartridges, please put into the appropriate designated container.
 This helps our voluntary dirt fighters a lot to do their job.
-Even though the festival location is an old military air base, it should not look like a battlefield by the end of Freakstock.

 Smoking in general is allowed on the festival grounds, but is strictly prohibited in buildings.
 Please throw your cigarette butt in the ashtrays.